Skip to Main Content

 • the effect of the dealing on the original work (Does the use compete with the market of the original work?)

 It is not necessary that the use meets every one of these factors in order to be fair and no one factor is determinative by itself.
 In assessing whether use is fair, a court looks at the factors as a whole to determine if, on balance, the use is fair.
-For more guidance on how to apply the fair dealing factors to particular circumstances, please review the University of Waterloo's Fair Dealing chart.

 If, having taken into account these considerations, the use can be characterized as fair and it is for the purpose of research, private study, criticism or review, then it will fall within the fair dealing exception and will not require permission from the copyright owner.
 In addition, if the purpose is criticism or review, the source and author of the work must be mentioned for it to be fair dealing.